 Several participants took the view that the degree and mode of regional integration achieved have generally influenced the way globalization forces affect different countries.
 Developing countries that have enjoyed export-led growth - which include most South-East Asian and several Latin American nations -generally have also achieved significant regional integration.
 The latter often amplifies the benefits of globalization through the transmission of new trading opportunities to neighbouring countries.
 But regional integration has also facilitated economic contagion: in Asia, the recent economic crisis was passed on regionally through a collapse in the demand for several regional products.
 In contrast, this amplification factor was almost non-existent in Africa, where the Asian crisis had a limited impact because there was little intercontinental exposure and little intraregional contagion.
-The debate clearly demonstrated that globalization forces have aggravated the marginalization of African economic opportunities to the more integrated Asian region.
+The debate clearly demonstrated that globalization forces have aggravated the marginalization of African economies and of some countries in the Middle East, while offering relatively better economic opportunities to the more integrated Asian region.